ultravioletrs/cocos/test/manual/README.md

 # For attested TLS, the CLI needs a file containing the necessary information
 # about the SEV-SNP capable backend.
 This information will be used to verify
 # the attestation report received from the agent.
-# The backend_info.json file can be generated using Rust by running:
+# The attestation_policy.json file can be generated using Rust by running:
-cd scripts/backend_info
+cd scripts/attestation_policy
 make
-sudo ./target/release/backend_info --policy 196608 # Default value of the policy should be 196608
+sudo ./target/release/attestation_policy --policy 196608 # Default value of the policy should be 196608
-# The output file backend_info.json will be generated in the directory from which the executable has been called.
+# The output file attestation_policy.json will be generated in the directory from which the executable has been called.
 cd ../..

 # The CLI should also be aware of the VM measurement.
 To add the measurement
 # to the .json file that contains the information about the platform, run CLI
-# with the measurement in base64 format and the path of the backend_info.json file.:
+# with the measurement in base64 format and the path of the attestation_policy.json file.:
-./build/cocos-cli backend measurement '<measurement>' '<backend_info.json>'
+./build/cocos-cli policy measurement '<measurement>' '<attestation_policy.json>'

 # If the VM is booted with the QEMU host data option, the CLI should also know
 # the host data information.
 To add the host data to the .json file that contains
 # the information about the platform, run CLI with the host data in base64 format
-# and the path of the backend_info.json file.:
+# and the path of the attestation_policy.json file.:
-./build/cocos-cli backend hostdata '<host-data>' '<backend_info.json>'
+./build/cocos-cli policy hostdata '<host-data>' '<attestation_policy.json>'

-# For attested TLS, also define the path to the backend_info.json that contains reference values for the fields of the attestation report
+# For attested TLS, also define the path to the attestation_policy.json that contains reference values for the fields of the attestation report
-export AGENT_GRPC_BACKEND_INFO=./scripts/backend_info/backend_info.json
+export AGENT_GRPC_ATTESTATION_POLICY=./scripts/attestation_policy/attestation_policy.json
 export AGENT_GRPC_ATTESTED_TLS=true

 # Retieve Attestation